People & Place

 In fall 2002, Tim embarked on what was to become a two-year 'vinternship' with Cadence.
 From the beginning, Ben welcomed Tim's involvement in every aspect of winemaking—from making trips to the vineyards to inspect vines and sample the fruit to running analytical tests on juice and wine samples, crushing, pressing, racking, bottling, and all the other attendant activities of winemaking.

-For as long as he has been enjoying wine, Tim has had a genuine appreciation for its rich cultural connections.
+For as long as he has enjoyed wine, Tim has had a genuine appreciation for its rich cultural connections.
 He is especially intrigued, though, by its science.
-Upon enrolling in the Davis course, Tim began assembling a significant collection of texts and other references on geology, viticulture and soils, enology, and the broader world of wine—which he continues to actively study.
-And as time allows, he attends trade and academic seminars to stay abreast of the very latest thinking in the industry.
+Upon enrolling in the Davis course, Tim began assembling a significant collection of texts and other references on geology, viticulture and soils, enology, and the broader world of wine—which he has actively studied as part of his winemaking endeavors.
+He has also attended numerous industry seminars to stay abreast of the very latest thinking among winemaking experts.

 Tim and Nancy founded Fall Line Winery, LLC, in June 2003.
 The winery was licensed and bonded in summer 2004.
 As committed urban residents with full-time positions in the city, Tim and Nancy decided to locate Fall Line in the funky, uber-eclectic Georgetown district, just four miles south of downtown Seattle.
 In 2016, they relocated Fall Line to the heart of the Sodo district, less than two miles south of the downtown core.
 The winery closed in June 2023.